HarikaAltada20/Test/docs/REJECTION_REASON_SYSTEM.md

 ### For Brands/Admins:
 1. Click "Mark as Rejected" in submission dropdown
 2. Modal opens with predefined reasons
-3. Select a reason or choose "Other" for custom reason
+3. Select one predefined reason OR choose "Custom Reason"
-4. If "Other" is selected, enter custom reason
+4. If "Custom Reason" is selected, enter your custom reason
 5. Click "Reject Submission" to confirm
 6. Submission status updates to 'rejected' with reason stored in description